 Motuihe Island/Te Motu-a-Ihenga has had a varied history, which includes being extensively settled by Maori, farmed by Europeans for over a century, the site of Auckland's quarantine station for 50 years, and then a prisoner of war camp and a naval training base.

-Motuihe is a taonga (treasure) with many special places.
-National reserves like Motuihe protect natural, historic and cultural heritage for all New Zealanders, and help safeguard the biodiversity of the planet.
+The island is a taonga (treasure) with many special places.
+National reserves like Motuihe Island Recreation Reserve protect natural, historic and cultural heritage for all New Zealanders, and help safeguard the biodiversity of the planet.

-The tangata whenua of Motuihe have a spiritual, cultural and historical relationship with their taonga.
+The tangata whenua of the island have a spiritual, cultural and historical relationship with their taonga.

-There was a long history of Maori settlement on Motuihe.
+There was a long history of Maori settlement on Motuihe Island/Te Motu-a-Ihenga.
 Two pa were constructed on the island’s headlands, with one – Mangoparerua – noted as an important battle site.

 Maru Iwi was the first tribe in the area before the island was conquered by Te Arawa in the 14th century.
-Later, Ngati Paoa held Motuihe and it was this iwi that was recognised by the Crown as the owners once European visitation to the island began.
+Later, Ngati Paoa held the island and it was this iwi that was recognised by the Crown as the owners once European visitation began.